IBMStreams/streamsx.cassandra/README.md

 meaning that the value will not be present in the prepared statement for Cassandra.

 If fields do not have a null value configured, they are assumed to always be valid.

+Empty collections (maps, lists, sets) will automatically be written as nulls, no need to configure that.

 See [the gist](https://gist.github.com/ecurtin/2f0baf2d238dddbc461d3594ec3988e1) for examples of null value configuration for the sample application.